Jolles-workm8/HPC/README.md

 3. The result of the benchmarking using one source register were:
   ![alt text](https://github.com/Jolles-workm8/HPC/blob/main/Pipelining/fmul_fmla_src.png)

-4. The result of teh benchmarking using one destination register were:
+4. The result of the benchmarking using one destination register were:
   ![alt text](https://github.com/Jolles-workm8/HPC/blob/main/Pipelining/fmul_fmla_dst.png)